iqunet/tutorials/_posts/2024-05-24-modbus-to-mqtt.md

 ### Typical Modbus to MQTT Infrastructure

-In a typical Modbus/MQTT setup, a motor drive sends data to a RTU/TCP **gateway** which then wraps the modbus-RTU payload in a modbus-TCP ADU (application data unit) the modbus tcp master is programmed to pull certain registers from the motor drive and forwards this data to the mqtt publisher, which sends it via the internet to an MQTT broker.
-The MQTT subscriber database then subscribes to the broker and collects the data in the database.
-Then the dashboard can pull data from database and represent it in a graphical way to to user.
-Modbus data is binary encoded and mapped into registers and must be decoded before it is sensible data. decodeing can be done before publishing to mqtt, or otherwise, encoded data is sent to the database and it is unpacked in a sensible when loaded by the UI.
+In a typical Modbus/MQTT monitoring setup, an industrial device, such as a motor drive, is connected to a Modbus-TCP gateway via an RS485 serial interface.
+The gateway, linked to an Ethernet network, converts between the synchronous Modbus-RTU protocol and the asynchronous Modbus-TCP protocol.
+This allows the use of standard networking equipment.
+Some devices natively support Modbus-TCP, eliminating the need for a gateway.

+A Modbus-TCP master actively polls connected devices to extract data, which is then decoded from binary format into a user-friendly payload, typically JSON.
+This JSON data is then published to an on-premise or cloud-based MQTT platform, such as the HiveMQ MQTT broker.

+An MQTT subscriber retrieves the data from the broker and stores it in a database.
+This database then serves as a data source for real-time or historical operational dashboards, providing the user with insight into emerging faults, predictive maintenance or energy efficiency.

 ![Typical LoRaWAN setup]({{ site.baseurl }}/assets/images/typical-modbus.svg)
 <figcaption>figure 1: Typical LoRaWAN setup for large networks</figcaption>